-Description: Methods called upon recreation of an object.
-Recreate is called, when an object/class is created, but a same-named object/class exists already. "recreate" is not called, when an object is trying to be recreated as a class or vice versa.
-In these cases, recreating is realized via destroy+create.
-The Methods "recreate" performs standard object initialization, per default.
+Description: Hook called upon recreation of an object.
+Performs standard object initialization, per default.

 May be overloaded/-written.
 It calls another method cleanup which handles actual cleanup of the object during next.
 That means, if you overload recreate, in the pre-part the object still contains its old state, after next it is cleaned up.